unik-name/docs.unikname.network/docs/uns-tokens/README.md

 There are as many UNIK tokens in the chain as there are @unik-names that exist.

 UNIK tokens belong to the owners of @unik-name wallets.
 The private keys enabling access to UNIKs are the private keys of @unik-name wallet, so they're the same as the private keys enabling acces to UNS tokens of the owners.

+The UNIK token is based on Ark Core technology, et more precisely on its NFT specialized fork, available in the Github's project [Ark Core NFT](https://github.com/spacelephantlabs/ark-core_non-fungible-token).
+Ark Core NFT specifications are discussed in the standard _Ark Improvement Process_ and are available in their dedicated [AIPs issue](https://github.com/ArkEcosystem/AIPs/issues/70).

 ### UNIK Token remarkable properties